 A recent survey revealed the disconnect between business and technical priorities as a cause for a staggering 74% of uncompleted projects.
 Failing to match IT priorities with business priorities will likely create or deepen the gap impacting the decision-making process.

-How to avoid this issue: Identify the main reasons to modernize.
+Identify the main reasons to modernize.
 In many cases, the primary reasons can be narrowed down to hardware dependency, high maintenance costs, lack of integration options, and skills issues.
 Analyze how they impact your organization’s business processes and build a strong case for the need to modernize IT systems and how digital transformation initiatives will improve business operations and overall financial results.